 Funding opportunities for knowledge exchange and collaboration

-The ESRC's Knowledge Exchange team provides a range of funding opportunities and activities to support collaborative working and knowledge exchange activity.
+We provides a range of funding opportunities and activities to support collaborative working and knowledge exchange activity:

 - Partnering with business: How business-academic collaboration can drive innovation and growth (PDF, 923Kb)